x1on9f31/MIT-6.824-spring2021/README.md

 passed over 10k rounds of test in lab2
 passed over 1k rounds of test in lab3
 passed over 10k rounds of test in lab4a
+passed over 50  rounds of test in lab4b

 All above test without -race flag, may still have data contention.
-But I tried run 3B with -race once and passed, so it should be right, I guess so but not promise
+But I tried run 4B with -race once and passed, so it should be right, I guess so but not promise
 Good luck to you!